-Jordan Peele’s directorial debut Get Out may be a horror movie, but its unease comes from its commentary on race.
+Jordan Peele’s directorial debut Get Out is billed as a horror movie, but its real unease comes from its portrayal of everyday racism.

 Photographer Chris (Daniel Kaluuya) and his girlfriend Rose (Allison Williams) plan to spend the weekend with Rose’s parents.
 Not only will this be Chris’s first time meeting the family, but they’re white – and don’t yet know he’s black.